"Protecting your investment" with

 The 1" hex shaft is pressed through the steel plate and welded, so the weld is not the only thing holding it in place.

-To protect from rust, it has been flash chrome protected.
-Over hanging leather and brass hardware prevents accidental contact, scratching the wheels
+To protect from rust, it has been powder coated.
+Over hanging leather prevents accidental contact, scratching the wheels

 The leather protects all metal to metal contact.

 Notice there is just enough space between the spinner and the metal portion of the tool, allowing the leather to cushion and protect the spinner without cutting the leather.